-The following services will be the regular services Sundays during the year: Holy Communion at 8 a.
-Church School at 9:30 a. m.; Matins at 10:45 a.
-Eucharist and sermon at 11 a.m., and Evensong at 5 p.m.
-During the week there will be the following services: Tues days, Holy Communion at 7:30 a.m.; Thursdays, Holy Communion at 10 a. m., and on Fridays, Litany at 5 p. m.
+The following services will be the regular services on The following services will be the regular services on Sundays during the year: Holy Communion at 8 a.m.; Church School at 9:30 a.m.; Matins at 10:45 a.m.; Eucharist and sermon at 11 a.m., and Evensong at 5 p.m.
+During the week there will be the following services: Tues-days, Holy Communion at 7:30 a.m.; Thursdays, Holy Communion at 10 a.m., and on Fridays, Litany at 5 p.m.

+Communion at 10 a. m., and on Fridays, Litany at 5 p. m.
 On Holy Days there will be Holy Communion at 10 a. m.
 The adequate facilities of the new church make these services possible during the week.
 A church that functions on Sundays only is somewhat akin to the "Sunday-Christian."
 The week-day services will be held in the chapel, with entrance on Cranford Street.
-The chapel open daily from 8 a.m. to 5 p.m.
+The chapel is open daily from 8 a m. to 5 p. m.

-The Women's Guild of St. Luke's Church will give minstrel and vaudeville show in Masonic Hall on May at 8 p. m.
-Tickets can be purchased for \$1.50 at Kenney drug store and from Mrs. Arthur Wright, at 38 Greenward noon with us.
+open daily from 8 a.m. to 5 p.m.
+The Women's Guild of St. Luke's Church will give a minstrel and vaudeville show in Masonic Hall on May 24, at 8 p. m.
+Tickets can be purchased for \$1.50 at Kenney's drug store and from Mrs. Arthur Wright, at 38 Greenway Terraces.

 The Altar Guild will give a tea in the Guild Hall on May 21, from 3 to 5.
-Come and have a pleasant after
+Come and have a pleasant afternoon with us.

-A strawberry festival will be held on the afternoon June 11 in the Tea Garden of the Inn, with unusual attrations for children as well as for the grown-ups.
+A strawberry festival will be held on the afternoon of June 11 in the Tea Garden of the Inn, with unusual attractions for children as well as for the grown-ups.

-A plea is made for rummage for the spring sale. need all the things you discard after your spring houseleaning.
+A plea is made for rummage for the grown-ups. need all the things you discard after your spring house-cleaning.
 Phone Mrs. Zollinger, Virginia 0040, or leave rummage at the old church building.